Propose to delete data from deactivated persistent features

 Cost put aside, how important do you rank this compared to other work we want to do on the persistence assistant?
 (Rationale: even estimating costs has a cost, and I'd rather not spend 1h on it if the whole thing ends up being an unassigned low prio ticket for years.)

-#3 Updated by sajolida about 2 years ago
+#3 Updated by sajolida over 2 years ago

 - Status changed from New to Confirmed